grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ./foo : 303.599 MBytes/sec (DSP CPU % : 0.224807 at 44100 Hz)
 ```

-The `-inj` option allows to possibly inject and benchmark an external C++ class to be *adapted* to behave as a `dsp` class, like in the following `adapted.cpp` example:
+The `-inj` option allows to possibly inject and benchmark an external C++ class to be *adapted* to behave as a `dsp` class, like in the following `adapted.cpp` example.
+The inherited `compute` method is rewritten to call the external C++ `limiterStereo.SetPreGain` etc... code to update the controllers, and the method `limiterStereo.Process` which computes the DSP:

 ```c++
 #include "faust/dsp/dsp.h"